bitburner-official/bitburner-src/src/Documentation/doc/basic/stats.md

 Below are some of the stats that will increase with play and reset during augmentation installs as you progress through the game.
-Your stats can be found in the Overview panel, the Stats subpage of the sidemenu, or with API methods like `ns.getPlayer()`.
+Your stats can be found in the Overview panel, the Stats subpage of the side menu, or with API methods like `ns.getPlayer()`.

 ## Hack Skill